Stage of the cancer

 There are two types of staging.
 One type of staging uses numbers to describe the stage of the cancer.

 The cancer may have grown larger.
-It has started to spread to a small number of lymph nodes near the pancreas, or to the bile duct or first part of the small intestine (duodenum).
-It hasn’t spread to large blood vessels near the pancreas.
+It may have spread to a small number of lymph nodes near the pancreas.
+Lymph nodes are small glands found around the body that are part of the immune system.
+The cancer hasn’t spread to large blood vessels near the pancreas.
+Read more about stage 2 cancer.

-The cancer has spread further outside your pancreas.
-It may have spread to the stomach, spleen, or large blood vessels near the pancreas.
+The cancer has spread outside the pancreas.
+It may have spread to the large blood vessels near the pancreas, or to a number of lymph nodes.
 This is usually locally advanced cancer but it may occasionally be borderline resectable cancer.
+Read more about stage 3 cancer.

-The cancer has spread to other parts of your body.
+The cancer has spread to other parts of the body.
+It may have spread to the lungs, liver or lining of your tummy (peritoneum).
 This is advanced or metastatic cancer.
-It may also be called inoperable cancer.
+Read more about stage 4 cancer.